 Information, Education & Law Enforcement

-an ACETA refresher course on helicopter capture safety.
+On the 30th, Bangs, Fontaine, Meier, Jimenez, Niemeyer, Rick Williamson (WS), and Doug Smith (YNP) attended an ACETA refresher course on helicopter capture safety.
 Instructor Mike Coffy did a great job as usual.

 Bangs gave a talk to a Univ.
 MT wildlife management issues class on the 8th about 30 students attended.
 He gave a another talk to a wildlife symposium/issues class at MT State Univ. on the 10th and about 60 people attended.

 Fontaine gave presentations to 2 Helena High School biology classes on the 9th.